xraypy/XrayDB/doc/index.rst

 cross sections from :cite:`Chantler` as from the `FFAST webpage`_ (but on a finer energy grid, data from :cite:`Chantler2016`) are also included.

-In general, cross sections are in cm^2/gr, and energies are given in eV.
+In general, the values here use units that are SI and in common usage in X-ray work.
+Cross sections are in cm^2/gr, and energies are in eV.
-Energy-dependent data for cross-sections are typically reliable between about 250 eV to about 200,000 eV.
-Elements from Z=1 to 92 are supported, and some data is included for elements between Z=93 and Z=98.
+Energy-dependent data for cross-sections are typically most reliable between about 250 eV to about 250,000 eV.
+Elements from Z=1 to 92 are supported, with some data are included for elements between Z=93 and Z=98.

 The current version of the XrayDB is **7.0**, and the version of the Python module is |release|.